 What if we decentralize not all components of exchange, but only the matcher part?
 This design eliminates two of the described problems above: the arbitrageur with already canceled orders, and miners front-running.
 Unlike centralized exchanges, the decentralized solution with centralized matcher won’t have the power to steal users’ deposits.

-Waves.Exchange provides a decentralized exchange, which allows trading different assets back and forth between users, as a traditional exchange, with stronger security guarantees to end users due to its decentralized nature.
-An opportunity of creating some new assets, based on Waves, allows early trading of a crowdfunding stake, that provides liquidity for tokens.
+WX Network provides a decentralized exchange, which allows trading different tokens back and forth between users, as a traditional exchange, with stronger security guarantees to end users due to its decentralized nature.
+An opportunity of creating some new tokens, based on Waves, allows early trading of a crowdfunding stake, that provides liquidity for tokens.
 For this purpose, tokens should be sold in public locations, where buyers and sellers may post orders.

 # Matching Algorithm

-User can set an expiration time (maximum timestamp) to the order, and when the order expires it will be automatically canceled.
-One of the rules of Waves.Exchange is that all orders older than 30 days will be canceled by default.
-An expiration time for each order is specified by the user at the time the order is signed.
+User can set order expiration time (maximum timestamp), and when the order expires it will be automatically canceled.
+Limit orders older than 30 days are cancelled automatically, while the market orders have no default expiration time.
+Expiration time is specified when the order is signed.
 The expiration time is a long integer value that represents the absolute number in milliseconds since the UNIX epoch.
 When the order is unfilled and its expiration time is more than now UNIX timestamp, it can be canceled by the user.
 In this case, the order gets into blockchain as Cancelled order and nobody can fill it since then.

 Every order has a certain state, depending on the stage of its life cycle.
 When an order is in the order book, but not filled yet - it has "Accepted" state, also it can be "Filled", "Partially Filled" or "Canceled".
 Orders, which are not fully filled, can be canceled, after that the order will be removed from the matcher's order book.